michalsn/laravel-docs-pl/localization.md

 > **Note**: If a language line does not exist, the key will be returned by the `get` method.

+You may also use the `trans` helper function, which is an alias for the `Lang::get` method.

+	echo trans('messages.welcome');

 **Making Replacements In Lines**

 You may also define place-holders in your language lines: